 Regions, branches and discussion groups run activities that raise money locally and incur costs.
-The bank accounts for regions and branches were closed in the year and the funds transferred to the Institute.
 Regions and branches were allocated a budget for their activity for the year.
-The balances remaining in bank accounts at the year-end of £231,339 (2021: £349,916) are included in the balance sheet.
+The balances remaining in bank accounts for discussion groups at the year-end of £246,693 (2022: £231,339) are included in the balance sheet.
 The costs include an apportionment of support costs (note 3) based on an assessment of staff resources used.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (CONTINUED)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 (CONTINUED)